tej-pitt/Python4everybody/README.md

-# R-Scripts
+# Python4everybody
-It contains all the scripts and code + learnings from R that I gained while trying hands on programming in the language.
+It contains all the scripts in book Python for everybody by Charles Severance.
+It teaches Python with data applications.